iangaunt/iangaunt/README.md

 Hi!
 I'm Ian. 👋

 I've been developing for about 6 years now.
-Currently, I'm specializing in web development, particularly in front-end, alongside Lua and Java.
-I'm also learning data structures and algorithms on the side, and have dabbled in data science in the past.
+Currently, I'm specializing in web development, particularly in front-end, alongside C++ (for graphics processing) and Java.
+I'm also learning DP and algorithms on the side, and have worked with data science in the past.

 <br>`THINGS I DO SOMETIMES:`
 ###### in order of how good I am at them